p-p-k/Shake-to-unlock/README.md

 # Shake to unlock

-This sketch lets you simulate the unlocking of all devices connected to the same server by shaking one of them.
+This sketch lets you shake one device to simulate the locking and unlocking of other devices connected to the same server.
 The change in lock state is represented by a change in background color.

 ## Based on